 Fighting for Policy Reforms, Adequate Oversight and Genetic Privacy Protections

 The DNA Unit ensures that our clients’ interests are represented on forensic policy issues when regulation or legislation threatens their rights.
-Unit members have submitted public comments to the New York State Commission on Forensic Science on a proposal to authorize familial searching; testified before numerous New York City Council hearings on forensic issues; initiated FOIL litigation where the Legal Aid Society obtained over 800 pages of records that include OCME’s casework errors; analyzed and commented on proposed New York City legislation concerning lab errors; served on the DNA Consensus Body of Standards Board of the American Academy of Forensic Sciences (AAFS); and submitted amicus curiae briefs concerning significant issues in forensic science in appellate cases from California to the Second Circuit in New York.
+Unit members have submitted public comments to the National Institute of Standards and Technology calling for a moratorium on the use of unfair forensic algorithms and to the New York State Commission on Forensic Science on a proposal to authorize familial searching.
+Members have also testified before numerous New York City Council hearings on forensic issues; initiated FOIL litigation where the Legal Aid Society obtained over 800 pages of records that include OCME’s casework errors; analyzed and commented on proposed New York City legislation concerning lab errors; served on the DNA Consensus Body of Standards Board of the American Academy of Forensic Sciences (AAFS); and submitted amicus curiae briefs concerning significant issues in forensic science in appellate cases from California to the Second Circuit in New York.